 How to prep the soil for a vegetable garden

 The right soil is essential for helping your plants to grow.
 Plenty of nutrients in the soil and adequate drainage is a must for healthy growth and disease resistance:

-- If you have sandy soil, dig about 30 centimetres deep and work in 10 centimetres of organic matter such as compost or aged manure.
+- If you have sandy soil, dig about 30 centimeters deep and work in 10 centimeters of organic matter such as compost or aged manure.
 Mulching can improve the soil quality even further.
-Seaweed, straw and nutshells work well as a mulch for sandy soil.
+Seaweed, straw, and nutshells work well as mulch for sandy soil.